jessegrosjean/birch-outline/doc/contributing.md

 There are some ideas that I think would be neat:

-1. Create a command line interace for processing TaskPaper files.
-For exmaple make it easy to run an `ItemPath` queries on a file and return the results.
+1. Create a command line interface for processing TaskPaper files.
+For example make it easy to run an `ItemPath` queries on a file and return the results.

 2. Create a webpage for displaying TaskPaper outlines.
 Matt Gemmell has a [great start](https://github.com/mattgemmell/TaskPaperRuby) but I think using `birch-outline` can make it easier to implement and with more features.
 For example the published outline could be filtered dynamically in the web page using `ItemPath` queries.